uiuc-hpc/Recorder/README.md

 ```
 mpirun can be changed to your workload manager, e.g. srun.

-The trace files will be written to the current directory.
+The trace files will be written to the current directory under a folder named `hostname-username-appname-pid-starttime`.

 **2. Human-readable traces**